 If you still have concerns about using the F-Droid app repository, i suggest reading Android Markets: How safe are alternative sources?.

 F-Droid does not require you to create an account to access their repository and once the F-Droid client app is installed, which makes it super easy to browse their repo, it will notify you when an update is available for any app which was installed using it.
-The selection of apps isn’t exactly massive at the moment but it is quite adequate for most people i would think, and it is constantly expanding.
+The selection of apps isn’t exactly massive at the moment but it is probably adequate for most people and it is constantly growing.
 They also have an active community forum where members can suggest new apps.
 Other places to look for apps are GitHub, XDA Developers, AndroidCentral and the Google developers websites.

 Following are some of my favorite apps for Android devices.
 Keep in mind that if you download these apps without using the F-Droid client, you may not be made aware of updates.
 It is therefore recommended to install the F-Droid client app first and install your apps using it.